hubmapconsortium/ingest-validation-tools/docs/stained/index.md

 ---

 Related files:
-- [🔬 Background doc](https://portal.hubmapconsortium.org/docs/assays/pas): More details about this type.

 - [📝 Excel template](https://raw.githubusercontent.com/hubmapconsortium//dataset-metadata-spreadsheet/main/stained/stained-latest.xlsx): For metadata entry.
 - [📝 TSV template](https://raw.githubusercontent.com/hubmapconsortium//dataset-metadata-spreadsheet/main/stained/stained-latest.tsv): Alternative for metadata entry.

-This schema has been incorporated into the histology schema which can be seen [here](https://hubmapconsortium.github.io/ingest-validation-tools/histology/).
+This schema has been incorporated into the histology schema which can be accessed [here](https://hubmapconsortium.github.io/ingest-validation-tools/histology/).

-In the portal: PAS microscopy not in Portal / Histology not in Portal
+In the portal: PAS microscopy not in Portal

 ## Metadata schema